xfyre/tapestry5-xtensions/README.md

 This is a collection of Tapestry 5 components and mixins written to enhance overall UX and, in particular, Twitter Bootstrap integration.

-Initially it was created as a part of danceconvention.net, and moved to a separate open-source project as a contribution to Apache Tapestry community.
+Initially it was created as a part of [danceconvention.net](https://danceconvention.net/), and moved to a separate open-source project as a contribution to Apache Tapestry community.

-## Usage
+## Installation

-* Add ...
-Maven dependency to your project
+* Clone the project and run `mvn clean install` inside project's directory
 * Add `xmlns:t5x="tapestry-library:t5xtensions"` to yor .tml root element

 ## Components